 SPEAKING FEES & RULES

-- Free and paid speaking opportunities are open to all qualified applicants.
+- Speaking opportunities are open to all qualified applicants.

 - EXO Berlin reserves the sole right to accept or reject any proposal received without liability.